 March 12, 1928 - A movie version of Alabama author Octavus Roy Cohen's book “His In-Laws” was released.

-March 12, 1928 – Playwright Edward Albee was born somewhere in Virginia.
+March 12, 1928 – Playwright Edward Albee was born Edward Harvey in Washington, D.C.
 He was adopted two weeks later and taken to Larchmont, New York in Westchester County, where he grew up.
 He is most famous for his 1962 play, “Who’s Afraid of Virginia Woolf?”

 March 12, 1933 - President Paul von Hindenburg dropped the flag of the German Republic and ordered that the swastika and empire banner be flown side by side.